RmBenjy/redaben.github.io/content/jobs/Virtual/index.md

 url: 'https://www.meriskill.com/'
 ---

-Conducted multiple projects :
-- **Sales Data Analysis**:
-  - Analyzed sales data using Power BI
-  - Created interactive dashboards and visualizations
-  - Identified key sales trends and insights

-- **Diabetes Prediction**:
-  - Developed a predictive model for diabetes
-  - Utilized machine learning techniques
+Comprehensive Business and Health Data Analysis Project:

+- **Sales Data Analysis**: Leveraged Power BI to explore and visualize sales data, creating interactive dashboards that identified critical sales trends and insights, which informed strategic decision-making.

-  - Implemented data preprocessing and feature engineering
+- **Diabetes Prediction**: Extended the analytical approach to healthcare by developing a predictive model for diabetes using machine learning techniques.
+Implemented data preprocessing and feature engineering to ensure the model’s accuracy and robustness.

-- **HR Analytics**:
-  - Conducted HR data analysis using Power BI
-  - Built dashboards to track key HR metrics
-  - Provided insights into employee performance and retention
+- **HR Analytics**: Applied data analysis skills to the HR domain using Power BI, building dashboards to monitor key HR metrics.
+Delivered insights into employee performance and retention, aiding in the formulation of retention strategies.